 - Your piercer cleans your ear with an alcohol swab.

 - He or she marks where the piercing will go and shows you a mirror to approve it.

 - You lie down on you back and hold the head in a still position.

 - To prevent any damage to your ear, and to hold the cartilage in place, the piercer clamps your tragus with forceps.

-- After that, he or she inserts the jewelry.
+- After that, they insert the jewelry.

 - You are done!

-A piece of advice: It is very important to carefully choose the best starter jewelry, since you will have it on for quite some time before the piercing heals.
+A piece of advice: It is very important to carefully choose the best starter jewelry since you will have it on for quite some time before the piercing heals.
 A ball closure ring or CBR are the most common ones used.